tripkmin/countries/README.md

   - Implemented Skeleton UI on Nation Card and Nation Detail Page
   - Used a custom function to intuitively shorten the population number on Nation Card
   - Applied fade-in-up effect when loading Nation Detail Page
-  - Enabled scrolling through multiple country names on Nation Detail Page
+  - Applied scrolling animation to display multiple country names for the respective country on the Nation Detail Page.
 - Rendering Optimization with useDebounce Hook
   - Applied a custom hook to delay search application by 300ms after completion of search term input
 - Load Entire Country Data Based on Scroll
   - Due to the absence of pagination in the REST Countries API, displayed data is split on the client side
+  - Globalized search term, option selection information, and data slice count using ContextAPI
+  - Ensured that the screen retains the same information (search term, option info, scroll position) even after going back from Nation Detail Page
 - Country Lookup Feature Using Google Maps API
 - Reset Button for Input/Option Initialization Functionality